Civil Rights and Civil Liberties

 In 1973, Detective Sergeant Fanchon Blake was nearing the end of her 25-year career in the Los Angeles Police Department.
 But she had some unfinished business to attend to and needed the services of the Center.
 She wanted to sue the Department for sex discrimination.

 In August, 1973, the Center, with Blake as lead plaintiff, filed a lawsuit under the federal Civil Rights Act charging the Department with sex discrimination.
-In the past four years 4,500 women had applied for jobs with the Department.
+In the previous four years some 4,500 women had applied for jobs with the Department.
 None had been hired.

 The Department responded by shifting Blake from the forgery unit to a seat behind a reception desk.
 "I was given the silent treatment by both men and women," said Blake.